codedx/bytefrog-clients/readme.md

 # Bytefrog Submodule

 Do note that this repository contains a submodule reference to bytefrog's core repository.
 After cloning, run `git submodule init` and `git submodule update` to initialize and fetch bytefrog.
 More information on submodules can be found [here](http://git-scm.com/book/en/Git-Tools-Submodules).

+##License

+Bytefrog Clients are made available under the terms of the Apache License 2.0.
+See the LICENSE file that accompanies this distribution for the full text of the license.